Financial institutions: Migration through their own efforts

 Inpayment slip with data code

-- The present inpayment slips will be replaced by a standard inpayment slip with data code between mid-2018 and mid-2020.
-Therefore, as a financial institution, as of mid-2018 you should be able to process your customers’ bills with pain messages according to the new processing method.
+- The present inpayment slips will be replaced by a standard inpayment slip with data code.
+Therefore, as a financial institution, you should be able to process your customers’ bills with pain messages according to the new processing method.

-- Motivate your business customers, as creditors in the parallel operation phase between mid-2018 and mid-2020, to switch to the new inpayment slip with data codes and camt messages for credit notifications (camt.054).
+- Motivate your business customers, as creditors, to switch to the new inpayment slip with data codes and camt messages for credit notifications (camt.054).

 - Instruct your customers that when purchasing a new reading device for the new inpayment slip, that they must make sure that it supports the QR code.